DanielBMarkham/Info-Ops/manuscript/chapter9.md

 Heck, that sounds like a bunch of people in that room got advanced degrees!
 Maybe they all wear lab coats.
 Probably drive around in fancy cars.
 Sure beats "We met the guy at a Seven-11 and wrote 'cat', 'horse', 'pig', and 'turnip' on the back of the napkin we used for our Giant Jumbo Dog.
 The frickin' slurpee machine was still out of order.
 Bozos."

 Trust me, you need these big words if you're going to impress dates and customers.
 I do this all the time.
 Oh boy, yeah.
 It's scary the kind of popularity you get with the right terms.
-(Looks sadly around an empty room.
-Continues writing.)

 ## A Word About Domain Model Ambiguity